 Communications through the wireless network should not be considered secure.
 Patrons accept the responsibility for any personal information that is sent through the wireless network.

-Patrons can print to a black and white or color laser printer from our wireless network.
+Patrons can print to black and white or color laser printers from our wireless network.

 Wireless network users are responsible for knowing how to configure their own equipment.
 Staff members will attempt to assist patrons with connecting to the wireless network but are unable to assist with computer-related issues outside the scope of basic wireless connectivity.